Amberley railway station

 Amberley railway station is a railway station in West Sussex, England.
 It serves the village of Amberley, about half a mile away, and was opened by the London, Brighton and South Coast Railway.
 The Amberley Working Museum - a museum of industry - is accessed from the former station goods yard.

 It is 54 mi 62 chain down the line from via on the Arun Valley Line.

 History

 Opened by the London, Brighton and South Coast Railway on 3 August 1863, it became part of the Southern Railway during the Grouping of 1923.

 The station had two platforms connected with a footbridge, a signalbox (now closed) is situated on Platform 2, under the station canopy.
-There was a goods yard with connections into a "chalk and lime works" to the south of the station and "Amberley Lime Works", now the Amberley Working Museum to the north east.
-The goods yard was equipped to take most sorts of goods including live stock and had a 1 ton crane.
+There was a goods yard with connections into a "chalk and lime works" to the south of the station and "Amberley Lime Works", now the Amberley Museum and Heritage Centre to the north east.
+The goods yard was equipped to take most sorts of goods including live stock and had a 1-ton crane.

 The station was host to a Southern Railway camping coach from 1938 to 1939.